computer-catt/FastAsyncToradoraTranslateTool/Readme.md

 ## How do I translate the game?

 All you need is the game's ISO file.
-You can use the original Japanese version, or already patched.
+You can use the original Japanese version, or already patched (except if it's patched by this app).

 After you got the ISO file, just open the program, and start with the first stage.
 Next to each step there is a button with a question mark, when you click on it, you will get all the necessary information.